Master of Arts in Education: Educational Counseling with an Embedded Pupil Personnel Services Credential in School Counseling

 - Candidates approaching program completion must obtain a credential application from the Office of Credentials.
 Candidates must complete all credential requirements to apply for the credential.

-- Notify the graduate registrar of intent to graduate 90 days before intended graduation.
-Candidates approaching graduation must obtain an Intent to Commence and/or Graduate form from the registrar in the Graduate and Professional Center.
-The registrar will determine whether the student has met all requirements.
+- Notify the Office of the Graduate and Professional Registrar of intent to graduate 90 days before intended graduation.
+Candidates approaching graduation must obtain an Intent to Commence and/or Graduate form from the registrar, and the registrar will determine whether the student has met all requirements.

 - A candidate has a maximum of five years to complete all coursework, including waivers and transfer of units, beginning the first date of enrollment for coursework in the degree program.